daydreamersjp/edX/DAT210x Programming with Python for Data Science/Module2/README.md

 - Load up the dataset and set header label names to: ['education', 'age', 'capital-gain', 'race', 'capital-loss', 'hours-per-week', 'sex', 'classification']

--Ensure you use the right command to do this, as there is more than one command!
+- Ensure you use the right command to do this, as there is more than one command!
 To verify you used the correct one, open the dataset in a text editor like SublimeText or Notepad, and double check your df.head() to ensure the first values match up.

 - Make sure any value that needs to be replaced with a NAN is set as such.
 There are at least three ways to do this.
 One is much easier than the other two.